 You can reduce your environmental footprint when leaving campus by donating or recycling unwanted items.
 Whether you live on campus or off campus, there are convenient options for reducing the amount of things that end up in the trash when you move out.

-Every June, the Office of Sustainability offers the “Take it or Leave it” program.
-Boxes will be placed in the lobby/entry of each residential building to collect nonperishable food items, clothing, sheets, and small household items.
-Food will be donated to Campus Kitchens and other items will be taken to a local charity.
-“Take it or Leave it” is a reminder to take things home with you or donate them.
+In June, sustainNU offers the “Take it or Leave it” program.
+Boxes will be placed in the lobby/entry of each residential building to collect clean clothing and linens.
+Items will be donated to local charities.
 If you see something you could use in the donation boxes, you are welcome to take it.
-One person’s trash is another’s treasure.
+One person’s trash is another’s treasure!

 Please remember to recycle cardboard, paper, plastic, cans, and glass when moving out.
 Check out the full list of what is recyclable on NU’s campus.
 If you live off campus, review Evanston’s recycling practices.

 Sell your textbooks back to Norris.
 Using your campus bookstore reduces the environmental impact by keeping books on campus and avoiding the need to ship them across the country for redistribution.